Let’s face it—

 ImgLab provides multiple label types such as points, circles, boundary boxes, polygons.
 It also supports various formats including dlib, XML, Pascal VOC and COCO.

 There you have it—the list of 13 best free and paid image Annotation Tools of 2022.

-Whether you are annotating small sets of data or building complex AI models, picking the right tool for your specific use case will directly impact both—the annotation process and your results.
+Whether you are labeling small sets of data or building complex AI models, picking the right tool for your specific use case will directly impact both—the annotation process and your results.